blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 - Property Type -> Property Type (constrains the types of properties that can appear within an object in another property)
 - Property Type -> Data Type (constrains the type of data that can be stored within a property)
 - Entity -> Entity Type (describes the associated entity type of an entity)
-- Entity -> Link (the outgoing or incoming link of an entity)
+- Entity -> Link (identifies a link as one that is outgoing from this entity)
-- Link -> Entity (the source or target entity of a link)
+- Link -> Entity (identifies an entity as the target of this link)

 ## Creating Higher-order abstractions through composition of the primitives of the type system